codecop/Roguelike-Coderetreat/room-sample-2/README.md

 There is a room `/key/` with a chest to interact and a key which has a locked door to test.

 The room `/minimal/` is the smallest implementation, only layout and walk(ing).
 Other end-points are 404.

+Room `/large/` has a 50x50 grid, the door is in the middle on the right.